volkbay/metu_course_projects/README.md

   ![comparison](https://user-images.githubusercontent.com/97564250/236255629-347c0ab9-0931-4cb5-bd23-29679576abd1.jpg)

   This is a implementation of ICCV 2015 [paper](/metu_ee584_machine_vision_stereo_snakes/doc/Ju_StereoSnakes_Contour_Based_ICCV_2015_paper.pdf) completely coded by us.
-The work consists of stereo aided segmentation and Matlab GUI.
+The work consists of stereo-aided segmentation and Matlab GUI.
 The method takes input of a single stereo image, that is foreground-segmented by an arbitrary algorithm.
 Then, energy functions (depending on the parameters) strives to fit best segmentation to the second stereo image.
 The advantage of this method is that it has potential to improve input segmentation and to segment occluded objects in the first image.

   > Relevant content is [here](/metu_ee584_machine_vision_stereo_snakes).
 The code is not compiled, should be run in MATLAB 2016a or later.